-We have an established and continue to have a contractual relationship with DSS.
+The office has an established and continues to have a contractual relationship with DSS.
 This is assisting more and more veterans and their families.
 The veteran is applying to DSS for benefits and DSS is referring them to our agency to establish eligibility for federal benefits first.
 This is a substantial cost savings to the county.
-We have had 78 referrals and 60 veterans and/or widows who have qualified for federal benefits from the Department of Veterans Affairs.
+We have had 39 referrals and 21 veterans and/or widows who have qualified for federal benefits from the Department of Veterans Affairs.
 This results in a greater reduction in the cost of local Medicare benefits.